 Make this favorite kids game a little more “campy” by switching out the words from duck duck goose to deer deer BEAR!
 Kids will love to play this familiar classic while camping!

-I looooove going on a campground scavenger hunt the first day we arrive so that we all become a little more familiar with where we’re staying, and where everything is!
+I looooove going on campground scavenger hunts so that we all become a little more familiar with where we’re staying, and where everything is!
 Besides that, it’s just a good excuse to get up and explore around!